 The factors that increase the chances of getting breast cancer are:

-- Age: The chances of getting breast cancer increases as one gets older.
+Age: The chances of getting breast cancer increase as one gets older.
 Most cases of

 invasive breast cancers are found in women over the age of 55.

-- Family History: If a close relative, like mother, sister, daughter etc. has breast cancer, it doubles your risk of getting this disease.
+Family History: If a close relative, like a mother, sister, daughter, etc. has breast cancer, it doubles your risk of getting this disease.

-- Breast tissue: Women who have a dense breast tissue, as detected by the mammogram, have a higher risk of breast cancer.
+Breast tissue: Women who have dense breast tissue, as detected by the mammogram, have a higher risk of breast cancer.

-- Having children at a later age: Women who have their first child after the age of 35 have ran increased risk of breast cancer.
+Having children at a later age: Women who have their first child after the age of 35 have run an increased risk of breast cancer.

 The signs and symptoms vary from woman to woman, but there are some common signs to watch out for.
 You may notice a change in the way your breast or nipple feels.
 This may present as a lump or nipple tenderness.
 Other symptoms can present as a change in how the breast or nipple looks.
 The frequent symptoms of breast cancer are: